Unlocking time-dependent $CP$ violation without signal vertexing at $B$ factories

 \end{linenomath} in which the decay position

 is a function of \ttag through the known \Btag momentum.
-The parameters determined by the fit are $\vec{x}_\textrm{prod}$ and \ttag.
-The uncertainty on $\vec{p}_\textrm{tag}$ is neglected in Eq.~(\ref{eqn_chi2}) because it is irrelevant if $\vec{p}_\textrm{tag}$ is known.
-However, it can be introduced by adding a constraint on the momentum in the $\chi^2$ function, for example when the $\vec{p}_\cp$ momentum cannot be measured.
+The parameters determined by the fit are $\vec{x}_\textrm{prod}$ and \ttag (see Appendix~\ref{app_formulas} for their analytical derivation).
+The uncertainty on $\vec{p}_\textrm{tag}$ is neglected in Eq.~(\ref{eqn_chi2}) because it is irrelevant.
+However, it can be introduced by adding a constraint on the momentum in the $\chi^2$ function, for example, when the $\vec{p}_\cp$ momentum cannot be measured.

-Geometrically, the \Btag production space-point is identified by the overlap between the IR ellipsoid and a cylindrical tube whose axis is the \Btag momentum and whose radius equals the \Btag-vertex resolution.
+Geometrically, the \Btag production space-point is identified by the overlap between the IR ellipsoid and a cylinder whose axis is the \Btag momentum and whose radius equals the \Btag-vertex resolution.
 The center of this overlap marks the \Btag production space-point, and the size of the overlap region defines the resolution (see Fig.~\ref{fig:BvtxScheme}).